centria/design-and-documentation/docs/part6.md

 ## The tools

 For us to be successful in our documentation, we have to know how to create our documents properly.
-Let's wrap everything we have done above in a nice MD-file with some charts and example code.
+Let's wrap everything we have done above in a nice MD-file with some diagrams and example code.

 ## Other stuff